 Tattersdill studies how dinosaurs are articulated in popular culture.
 As dinosaurs are impossible without a great deal of both close scientific study and abstract imaginative work, he is investigating the way the relationship between literature and science plays out as the social dinosaur moves through time.

-As the talk will take place inside the exhibition hall there is no need to book separate tickets to view the exhibition.
+No need to book separate tickets to view the exhibition.